"

 9.2 Basic Concepts

-Anxiety is a universal human experience that includes feelings of apprehension, uneasiness, uncertainty, or dread resulting from a real or perceived threat.[1]
-Fear is a reaction to a specific danger, whereas anxiety is a vague sense of dread to a specific or unknown danger.
+Anxiety is a universal human experience that often includes feelings of apprehension, uneasiness, uncertainty, or dread in response to a real or perceived threat.[1]
+While fear is a reaction to a specific and present danger, anxiety often involves a vague sense of dread to a specific or unknown danger.
 However, the body reacts physiologically with the stress response to both anxiety and fear.[2]
 See an artistic depiction of a person facing their feelings of anxiety from a perceived threat in Figure 9.1.[3]
 Review the stress response in the “Stress, Coping, and Crisis Intervention” chapter.

 Levels of Anxiety

-Hildegard Peplau, a psychiatric mental health nurse theorist, developed a model describing four levels of anxiety: mild, moderate, severe, and panic.
+Hildegard Peplau, a psychiatric mental health nurse theorist, developed a model describing four levels of anxiety which are categorized as mild, moderate, severe, and panic.
 Behaviors and characteristics can overlap across these levels, but it can be helpful to tailor interventions based on the level of anxiety the client is experiencing.[4]

 Mild

-Mild anxiety is part of everyday living and can help an individual use their senses to perceive reality in sharp focus.
+Mild anxiety is a natural part of everyday life and can help an individual use their senses to perceive reality in sharp focus.
 Symptoms of mild anxiety include restlessness, irritability, or mild tension-relieving behaviors such as finger tapping, fidgeting, or nail biting.[5]
+These symptoms are generally manageable and do not significantly impair daily functioning.

 Moderate Anxiety